 In business school, you will need to juggle classes, club activities, and recruiting.
 MBA admissions committees will be looking for evidence that you have been able to find balance and are not one-dimensional.
 Working long hours can be par for the course for recent college graduates.
 In your limited free time, be mindful of what you do.
 Perhaps you want to pursue a passion project, or maybe you are committed to making a positive impact in your community.
 Consider the company you are keeping.

 It’s never too early to begin researching business schools.
 As a result of the pandemic, there are seemingly infinite webinars, coffee chats, and other online events that prospective students can attend.
 Think about what resonates with you as well as what doesn’t.
 Go ahead and sign up to receive emails from programs of interest to you.
 For now, when attending events, just listen and take notes.
+To get a true sense of what a program values and celebrates, follow it on social media.
 If you find yourself near a business school that is on your radar, swing by campus, walk around, and observe!

 Not sure how to start?
 Connect with Stratus for a free consultation to discuss where you are now and where you see yourself in a few years.